Tanilba Bay

 Residential development activity is lower than average in Tanilba Bay according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers indicates Tanilba Bay recorded approximately 19 residential property approvals annually over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers, Tanilba Bay recorded around 19 residential properties granted approval per year over the past five financial years from FY-21 to FY-25.
 This totals an estimated 97 homes.
-In FY-26, so far, 45 approvals have been recorded.
-The average new residents per year per dwelling constructed between FY-21 and FY-25 is 0.9.
+In FY-26 so far, 45 approvals have been recorded.
+Over these years, there has been an average of 0.9 new residents per year per dwelling constructed.

 Frequently Asked Questions - Development